queilawithaQ/documentation/_basic/languages-frameworks/nodejs.md

 {:toc}

 {% csnote info %}
-This article is about using Node.js with Codeship Basic.
+This article is about using Node.js with CodeShip Basic.

-If you'd like to learn more about Codeship Basic, we recommend the [getting started guide]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) or [the features overview page](https://codeship.com/features/basic)
+If you'd like to learn more about CodeShip Basic, we recommend the [getting started guide]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) or [the features overview page](https://codeship.com/features/basic)
 {% endcsnote %}

 ## Versions And Setup